JiaweiXue/JiaweiXue.github.io/index.md

 </p>

 ## Selected Coursework
+- CE 565: Traffic Engineering: Operation and Controls (A+)
 - CE 597: Geospatial Modeling Analysis (A)
 - CE 597: Data Science Smart Cities (A)
 - CS 592: AI for Scientific Discovery (A+)